Dheeraj4103/Tic-Tac-Toe/README.md

 To deploy this project run

-- This will intall all project dependencies
+- This will install all project dependencies
 ```bash
   npm init -y
 ```